 Blood and urine tests will measure your hormone levels and blood sugar values.
 These tests can identify other conditions that might cause your symptoms, and therefore rule out a pituitary adenoma.

 In this test, small tubes are guided in the veins from your groin to the pituitary to collect blood on each side.
 These samples then are tested to confirm whether the pituitary gland is the source of the hormonal disease.

 Your doctor may want you to receive an MRI or CT scan of your head.
 The scan will look for a tumor in your pituitary gland.

 You also may be referred to an endocrinologist, a doctor who specializes in diseases of the endocrine glands and the hormones that those glands produce.

 Treatment for a pituitary adenoma depends on what hormones the tumor is secreting.
-Several treatments may be used together to provide the best care for the patient.
+Several treatments, including surgery, may be used together to provide the best care for the patient.